JetBrains/kotlin-web-site/docs/topics/gradle/gradle-backend-tutorial.md

 }

 dependencies { // All the libraries you want to use
-   // You can copy dependencies' names after you find them at the [Maven Central Repository](https://search.maven.org/) testImplementation(kotlin("test")) // The Kotlin test library }
+   // You can copy dependencies' names after you find them in the [Maven Central Repository](https://search.maven.org/) testImplementation(kotlin("test")) // The Kotlin test library }